Trelleborg Announces the Global Launch of the VIP – Variable Inflation Pressure - system at SIMA 2017

 Already recognized as a significant innovation, the VIP™ system received a gold medal at the 2017 SIMA Innovation Awards.
 A prestigious accolade within the agricultural industry, the award acknowledges Trelleborg’s long-standing commitment to developing innovative solutions that boost productivity and efficiency while enhancing agronomic results, reducing operating cost and overall environmental impact.

-Further developments to the VIP™ system will include digital interface devices and a specific App to allow the operator to have total control of machine set up, footprint area, tire pressure and the total machine efficiency gained through the system.
+Further developments to the VIP™ system will include digital interface devices and a specific App to allow the operator to have total control of machine set up, footprint area, tyre pressure and the total machine efficiency gained through the system.

 For more information, farming professionals and visitors will be able to discover Trelleborg’s latest innovation on stand C 060, Hall 7 at SIMA 2017 in Paris, France from February 26 to March 2, or at the Trelleborg Press Conference on February 26 at 12:00, room 405 at the conference center.